 \section{Data}

-The data acquisition and reduction is fully described in \citet{2024ApJ...961..171F}, and here we give a short summary. \p was observed by JWST under the PEARLS programm (ID 1176, P.I.
+The data acquisition and reduction are fully described in \citet{2024ApJ...961..171F}; we provide a short summary here.
+The JWST observed \p under the PEARLS program (ID 1176, P.I.
 R.~Windhorst) in March 2023 with NIRCam.
-Additional NIRCam imaging and NIRSpec multi object spectroscopy were obtained in a Director's Discretionary Time programme (PID 4446, P.I.
+Additional NIRCam imaging and NIRSpec multi-object spectroscopy were obtained in a Director's Discretionary Time program (PID 4446, P.I.
 B.~Frye) in April and May 2023.
-The exposure times vary from $\approx 0.7$~hours to $1.4$~hours in eight filters in the short and long wavelength channels, and after calibration with the JWST pipeline\footnote{\url{https://github.com/spacetelescope/jwst}} \citep{2023zndo...6984365B}, were combined into mosaics following the approaches first described by \cite{2011ApJS..197...36K}, updated for JWST \citep[see][section 2 and Table 1 for additional details]{2024ApJ...961..171F}.
-In Fig.~\ref{fig:cluster_multiple_images}, we show the NIRCam color composite image of the central region of \p.
-In this work, we use the original PEARLS imaging data (i.e., epoch 1) as these have longer exposure time than subsequent epochs\footnote{Epochs 2 and 3 (PID 4446, P.I.
-B.~Frye).}, and the recently obtained template images without the SN were not available at the time of this analysis\footnote{Epochs 4 and 5 (PID 4744, P.Is B.~Frye, J.~Pierel).
-These template images will be presented in Agrawal, et al. 2025 (in prep.).}.
-In particular, we use the same reduced data as in \citet{2025ApJ...979...13P}.
+The exposure times range from $\approx 0.7$~hours to $1.4$~hours in eight filters in the short- and long-wavelength channels.
+After calibration with the JWST pipeline\footnote{\url{https://github.com/spacetelescope/jwst}} \citep{2023zndo...6984365B}, we combined the images into mosaics following the approaches first described by \cite{2011ApJS..197...36K}, updated for JWST \citep[see][section 2 and Table 1 for additional details]{2024ApJ...961..171F}.
+Figure~\ref{fig:cluster_multiple_images} shows the NIRCam color-composite image of the central region of \p.
+We used the original PEARLS imaging data (epoch 1), which have longer exposure times than subsequent epochs\footnote{Epochs 2 and 3 (PID 4446, P.I.
+B.~Frye).}.
+The recently obtained template images without the SN were not available at the time of this analysis\footnote{Epochs 4 and 5 (PID 4744, P.Is B.~Frye, J.~Pierel).
+These template images will be presented in Agrawal et al. (in prep.).}.
+We used the same reduced data as in \citet{2025ApJ...979...13P}.